fcitx5-android/fcitx5-android.github.io/docs/faq.en.md

 The reason is not clear, but it can be fixed by setting *Navigation bar background* to *Follow keyboard color* in Theme settings.

+## What is "Activate By Default" in "Global Options"

-## What is Share Input State in Global Options
+## What is "Share Input State" in "Global Options"

 This feature allows you to share the input context (mostly the active input method) between Apps.
-There are three options: *All*, *Program*, and *No*.
+There are three options:

-By selecting *All*, when you switch to another App, the input method will be switched to the same one in the new App.
-For *Program* and *No*, those two options have almost the same effect so far, since only one input context is assigned to each program.
-By selecting one of them, the active input method will not shared between Apps.
+- All: always use same input method when switching between Apps
+- Program: remember last used input method for each App
+- No: this is the default value.
+On Android, there is only one *InputContext* for each App, this option behaves exactly the same as *Program*